 Vice Principal: When deemed necessary, RJBLA will employ a Vice Principal to assist with disciplinary and student conduct concerns.
 There may be more than one Vice Principal in order to better assist the needs of the students.
-The Vice Principal(s) shall assist the Principal in the day-to-day operation
+The Vice Principal(s) shall assist the Principal in the day-to-day operation of the school and shall be hired by the BOD.
+This person(s) shall meet all licensing and certification standards established by the state of North Carolina and the BOD.

-Director of Curriculum & Instruction: shall handle curriculum and curriculum training for their respective grades.
-This person shall also make sure that the proper after school activities and resources are available to the students
+Director of Curriculum & Instruction\: shall handle curriculum and curriculum training for their respective grades.
+This person shall also make sure that the proper after school activities and resources are available to the students.

-Director of Facilities & Transportation: ensures that all buildings and facilities for the charter school are up to standard based on local and state codes.
+Director of Facilities & Transportation\: ensures that all buildings and facilities for the charter school are up to standard based on local and state codes.
 The Director of Facilities shall work closely with the principal to ensure that all repairs and maintenance are handled as scheduled and as needed.
 The Director of Transportation shall handle all transportation related issues for the charter school.
 These issues include acquisition, maintenance, and use.